mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

         run: pytest tests
 ```

-First time we run this job our cache is empty so it will build the docker image from scratch and that takes around 15 minutes!
+The first time we run this job, our cache is empty, so it will create the docker image from scratch, and that takes about 15 minutes!

 {:refdef: style="text-align: center;"}
 ![](/assets/projects/2021_cache_docker/empty_docker_cache.png)
 {: refdef}

-But next time the action is triggered (and if we did not modify our Dockerfile or Conda environment) we can reuse the cachered layers and reduce this time to just ~6 minutes.
+But the next time the action fires (and if we don't modify our Dockerfile or Conda environment) we can reuse the cached layers and reduce this time to just ~ 6 minutes.

 {:refdef: style="text-align: center;"}
 ![](/assets/projects/2021_cache_docker/full_docker_cache.png)
 {: refdef}

-So now **we have embedded the Docker build step in our pipeline** so we do not need to manually upload a new image each time our dependencies change.
-Furthermore, we have been able to optimize this build taking advantage of Docker layers and Github cache, reducing building time to a third of the initial duration.
-But there's still some room for improvements!
+So now **we've incorporated the Docker build step into our pipeline**, so we don't need to manually upload a new image every time our dependencies change.
+In addition, we have been able to optimize this build by taking advantage of the Docker layers and the Github cache, reducing the compilation time to a third of the initial duration.
+But there is still room for improvement!

 ### 5. Cache them all!

-As we have seen before, our Docer image is built whether our Dockerfile or Conda environment file is modified.
+As we have seen before, our Docker image is built whether our Dockerfile or Conda environment file is modified.
 So what if we just **skip the build step** when this has not occurred?
 We can do this in a very simple manner using taking advantage once again from Github Actions!
-We can track both files, computing a hash from their content so build step is only triggered when this hash changes.
+We can track both files, calculating a hash from their content, so the build step only triggers when this hash changes.
 We just need to add a few lines to our pipeline.

-We can now push our changes and Github will compute that hash and save it in the cache.
-If we then commit some changes to our repo, like adding a new test function or some new feature to our source code, the build time will look like this:
+We can now push our changes and Github will compute that hash and save it in the cache..
+If we later commit some changes to our repository, like adding a new test function or some new feature to our source code, the compile time will look like this:

 That's cool!
-We have fully automatized our pipeline minimizing the time we need to install all our dependencies!
+We have fully automated our pipeline minimizing the time we need to install all our dependencies!

 ### Conclusion

-We have learnt about how to improve our CI pipelines taking advantage of Github Actions cache, Docker and Conda.
-We started covering some of the usual problems we face when designing this pipelines and finally implemented an optimized version of the example pipeline.
+We've learned how to improve our CI pipelines by leveraging the power of Github, Docker, and Conda Actions cache.
+We started by covering some of the usual problems we face when designing this pipelines and finally implemented an optimized version of the example pipeline.

-* We have Github Actions with the official Anaconda Action
+* We have learned how to use Github Actions with the official Anaconda Action

 * We have also learn how to push Docker images to the Github Registry and how to fully automatize this inside Actions.